Accessibility is an elementary concept of Fabasoft Folio. Users with visual impairment are supported with entry and visual display.

 Users who use a screen reader should define following settings:

 The following JAWS settings permit an optimum work with Fabasoft Folio.
-If these settings do not correspond to your habits when working with the Microsoft Internet Explorer, use personalized web settings for Fabasoft Folio.
+If these settings do not correspond to your habits, use personalized web settings for Fabasoft Folio.

 Perform the steps below: